Art-of-WiFi/UniFi-API-client/README.md

 ## Looking for version 1.x.x?

-With versions 1.x.x of the API client, the code was contained within a single file which can be useful in specific cases.
+With versions 1.x.x of the API client, the entire client was contained within a single file which can be useful in specific cases.
-This has changed with version 2.0.0 where the code is now split into multiple files and is managed using composer.
+This has changed with version 2.0.0 where the code is now split across multiple files and is managed using composer.

 If you are looking for the version 1.x.x code, you can tell composer to install that version by using the following syntax in your `composer.json` file: